Dipika018/Mentor_Artificial_Education_Trends_Analysis/README.md

 ## Execution Steps:

 ### 1. **Install Required Libraries:**
-    -Install necessary Python libraries such as pandas, numpy, matplotlib, and tabulate.
+    - Install necessary Python libraries such as pandas, numpy, matplotlib, and tabulate.

 ### 2. **Data Collection:**
-   -Download datasets from sources like Kaggle, World Bank, or Data.gov.
+   - Download datasets from sources like Kaggle, World Bank, or Data.gov.
-   -Ensure the data is in CSV or Excel format for easy processing.
+   - Ensure the data is in CSV or Excel format for easy processing.

 ### 3. **Data Import:**
-   -Load the dataset into a pandas DataFrame for analysis.
+   - Load the dataset into a pandas DataFrame for analysis.
 ### 4. **Explore and Clean the Data:**
-   -Display the dataset using tabulate for better readability.
+   - Display the dataset using tabulate for better readability.
-   -Print the first few rows to understand the structure.
+   - Print the first few rows to understand the structure.
-   -Check for missing values and handle them:
+   - Check for missing values and handle them:
-       --Fill missing values in Literacy Rate and Enrollment Rate with the column mean.
+       - Fill missing values in Literacy Rate and Enrollment Rate with the column mean.
 ### 5. **Data Analysis:**
-   -Average Literacy Rate by Region using groupby().
+   - Average Literacy Rate by Region using groupby().
-   -Education Spending Trends over the years.
+   - Education Spending Trends over the years.
-   -Correlation between Literacy Rate and Enrollment Rate.
+   - Correlation between Literacy Rate and Enrollment Rate.
 ### 6. **Data Visualization:**
-   -Create visualizations using matplotlib:
+   - Create visualizations using matplotlib:
-       --Bar chart for Literacy Rate by Region.
+       - Bar chart for Literacy Rate by Region.
-       --Scatter plot for Literacy Rate vs Enrollment Rate.
+       - Scatter plot for Literacy Rate vs Enrollment Rate.

 ## Summary of Results
 The analysis of the education dataset revealed important insights about global education trends.
 After cleaning the data by filling missing values for literacy and enrollment rates and dropping rows with missing education spending data, we proceeded with the analysis.